MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md

 1. [!INCLUDE[proc_settings_security](../includes/proc-settings-security.md)]

-2. Click **Security Roles**.
+2. Select **Security Roles**.

-3. Choose a security role > **Business Management** tab.
+3. Select a security role > **Business Management** tab.

 4. In the **Privacy Related Privileges** section, verify that **Dynamics 365 for mobile** is set to **Organization**.
-If not, click **Dynamics 365 for mobile**.
+If not, select **Dynamics 365 for mobile**.

-5. Click **Save and Close** to save the changes to the security role.
+5. Select **Save and Close** to save the changes to the security role.

-6. Send an email to tablet-enabled users to let them know they can download the mobile app from the app store.
+6. Send an email to mobile-enabled users to let them know they can download the mobile app from the app store.
 Include the organization URL and sign-in information in the email.

-   This applies to new installations of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)], [!INCLUDE[pn_crmv6](../includes/pn-crmv6.md)] or later.
+This applies to new installations of Common Data Service or Dynamics 365 Customer Engagement (on-premises).
 You can add or remove this privilege from custom or default security roles to meet your business needs.
-Users who do not have this privilege will see the following error:
+Users who do not have this privilege will see and see an empty app list or the following error: **Contact your administrator for access your organization’s mobile apps**

-> You haven't been authorized to use this app.
-Check with your system administrator to update your settings.
 >
 > [!NOTE]
 > Both Common Data Service and Dynamics 365 Customer Engagement (on-premises) include the ability to audit user access.
-Audit events are logged if a user accesses your Dynamics 365 apps organization through [!INCLUDE[pn_moca_short](../includes/pn-moca-short.md)].
-However, there is not a new event type that indicates the access was through [!INCLUDE[pn_moca_short](../includes/pn-moca-short.md)].
+Audit events are logged if a user accesses your Dynamics 365 apps organization through the Dynamics 365 mobile app.
+However, there is not a new event type that indicates the access was through the mobile app.
 The audit login events would appear as **User Access via Web**.

  In addition, particularly if you have created a custom security role, validate that these entities have **Read** permission.